Is Aluminium Foil An Element

 Despite its widespread use, there are some misconceptions about aluminium foil.
 One common concern is the potential for aluminium to leach into food during cooking.
 While it is true that small amounts of aluminium can migrate into food, the levels are generally considered to be safe.

 Studies have shown that the amount of aluminium that leaches into food is typically very low and well below the levels that are considered to be harmful.
-However, it is generally recommended to avoid cooking highly acidic foods, such as tomatoes or citrus fruits, in aluminium foil for extended periods, as this can increase the amount of aluminium that leaches into the food.
+That said, it is generally recommended to avoid cooking highly acidic foods, such as tomatoes or citrus fruits, in aluminium foil for extended periods, as this can increase the amount of aluminium that leaches into the food.

 Tips and Expert Advice